phasetrader-holdings/bakersacre/_pages/about.md

 1. We need to make a few dollars, so please click our affiliate links and ads if they appeal to you; ignore them if not!
 1. We are thankful for our country, soldiers, veterans, and leaders.
 We usually lean right politically, but welcome all points of view even if we disagree.

+#### Contact Us

+Our apologies!
+Right now we don't have a way for you to contact us directly.
+We expect this to change once *Maker* gets around to adding a form to this static site.
+Please be patient!

 #### Frequently Asked Questions

 1. Where does the name *"Baker's Acre"* come from?